 The mayor of Paris, Anne Hidalgo spoke at the inauguration.
-In his speech she notably recalled that "we live in a worrying time where hate speech is spreading like a deadly poison, where falsifications of history are multiplying".
+In his discourse she notably recalled that "we live in a worrying time where hate speech is spreading like a deadly poison, where falsifications of history are multiplying".
 She believes that this place has “never been more necessary”.

 Moving inauguration of the Saint-Barthélemy memorial garden in the heart of Paris.
 450 years later, this place has never been more necessary.
 To transmit the memory of this massacre where 10000 Protestants perished everywhere in France.
 To recall the risk of political violence. pic.twitter.com/CsoF7YfYhk